umairazizawan/Visualize_PCL_CropBox_ROS_Rviz/README.md

 ```
     ROS1
 ```
-*NOTE:* These scripts were tested on ROS NEOTIC But they should be valid for other version of ROS1 which support PointCloud2 msg.
+*NOTE:* These ROS nodes were tested on ROS NEOTIC but they should be valid for other version of ROS1 which support PointCloud2 msg.